 A RARE AND BAFFLING ILLNESS – CHURG STRAUSS SYNDROME!

-This is the first time I have written a blog about the very rare auto-immune condition I was diagnosed with in January 2012.
-I had been rushed to hospital a couple of weeks earlier with a suspected heart attack.
+This is the first time I have written about the very rare auto-immune condition I was diagnosed with in February 2012.
+I had been rushed to hospital a couple of weeks earlier after collapsing with a suspected heart attack.
 It was all a huge shock, especially as I had just signed the contract for my first book.

 In the second stage, white blood cells called eosinophils become elevated and can cause insidious damage to organs such as the lungs and digestive system.
 Despite having smoked for many years in my foolish youth, my lungs somehow escaped unscathed.

 Spending time in my Blue Mountains garden was very therapeutic.
-Nothing lifts a battered heart as much as the tinkling chorus of fairy wrens, or the hearty laugh of a kookaburra.
+Nothing lifts a battered heart and brain as much as the tinkling chorus of fairy wrens, or the hearty laugh of a kookaburra.